Drug-maker Mallinckrodt may renege on $1.7 billion opioid settlement

 "First there's the victim, right, who may lose their life and then there's the bankruptcy and going through all the painful stuff of filing and then to have all that blow up it really angers me," Scarpone told NPR.

-Mallinckrodt is headquartered in the U.K. and has U.S. corporate offices in Missouri and New Jersey.
+Mallinckrodt is headquartered in Ireland and has U.S. corporate offices in Missouri and New Jersey.

 A company spokesperson contacted by NPR declined to comment about the matter beyond the SEC filing.